tlborghi/led-controller/README.md

-This is for turning on and off the leds on a libre computer.
+This is for turning on and off the leds on a libre computer running debian bullseye using web interface.

 To compile src/setLed.c:
 1. go to the src directory